 Collaborate Ideas & Images

-- Editing, color grading and mixing three episodes of a tv-series about the Soccer World Cup
+- Editing, color grading and mixing three episodes of The World Cup Project, a tv-series about the Soccer World Cup

 - Directing, editing and color grading music video shot on 16mm film stock for the single Black Feather Angels.